 Las Vegas Justice Court Motions Update, Setting Slip Form

-On May 30, 2017, Las Vegas Justice Court Presiding Criminal Judge Diana Sullivan released a letter to members of the bar and legal community in a letter.
+On May 30, 2017, Las Vegas Justice Court Presiding Criminal Judge Diana Sullivan released a letter to members of the bar and legal community.
 The letter addresses the use of motions filed at Las Vegas Justice Court and includes the “Setting Slip” form sample for practitioners to use.
 The form can be downloaded (see page 3 of PDF): LVJC-Motions-Letter-to-Bar

 Below is the relevant text from the letter: